UoB-COMSM0166/2026-group-27/README.md

 * Map Design:

 Most users liked the maze's layout and its "spacious route", suggesting that the navigation structure was clear and easy to understand.
-However, many noted that the environment felt empty and repetitive.
+However, many noted that the environment felt empty and repetitive, indicating a lack of visual detail in the prototype, which led to reduced user engagement.

-This indicated that while the layout supported navigation effectively, the prototype lacked visual detail.
-This reduced engagement and made spatial awareness less intuitive.
 This supported our planned use of Bristol-themed visual elements, including landmarks and graffiti-style textures, to improve visual engagement and help players recognise different areas of the map.

 * Technical Glitches: